In the previous post, we looked at what Tech Insights is and why it is useful. Now let’s get it running.

 (16 rows)

 The package we just installed (plugin-tech-insights-backend) is the core framework.
 It handles scheduling, storage, and the API layer.
-But the actual fact retrievers and check engine come from a separate module, which we will install in the next post.
+It also has built-in fact retrievers, but they are not registered or activated yet.

-This modular design means you can also write your own modules for custom fact retrieval and check logic, which we will cover later in this series.
+By leveraging Backstage modular design, you can also write your own modules which will extend tech-insights-backend for custom fact retrieval and check logic, which we will cover later in this series.

 What is next?

-The backend is ready.
-In the next post, we will install the built-in fact retrievers module and configure it to start collecting data about your entities.
+The backend is now ready.
+In the next post, we will install the built-in fact retrievers and configure it to start collecting data about your entities.